julimurphy/Big-Ideas-Final/README.md

 ## **Our metric for measuring the best neighbrhood in Pittsburgh is how much fun a kid would have living there.**

-* Notebook containing explanation of data and conclusions is Final.ipynb.
+* Notebook containing explanation of data and conclusions is Final.ipynb

 * Tree data is organized in TreeData.ipynb   (Juli)

 * Speed bump data is organized in PittSpeedBumps-2.ipynb   (Kathryn)

-* Playground equipment data is organized in (Emily)
+* Playground equipment data is organized in durning-final (1).ipynb   (Emily)

 ## Results: